nimaeskandary/nimaeskandary.github.io/_posts/2018-02-11-setting-up-a-blog.markdown

 * It will allow `base-domain.com`, to also point to the right place, because your root zone cannot be a CNAME, but AWS lets you have it point to a CloudFront distribution through a special `alias` record

-* It will allow you to also serve your SSL/TLS cert, without it people couldn't use HTTPS on your custom domain
+* It will allow you to also serve your SSL cert, without it people couldn't use HTTPS on your custom domain

-1. In the [AWS management console](console.aws.amazon.com), search for CloudFront
+1. In the [AWS management console](https://aws.amazon.com/console), search for CloudFront
 1. Set up a new "Web" distribution
 1. For the `origin domain name`, put the Github pages domain, in my case it was `nimaeskandary.github.io`
 1. For `origin path` don't put anything